UniversalDependencies/docs/_it-dep/acl-relcl.md

 acl:relcl(ciò, sono)
 ~~~

-'acl:relcl' is also used when the verb is omitted, for example in case of paritive complements introduced by *tra cui*, *fra cui*.
+<code>acl:relcl</code> is also used when the verb is omitted, for example in case of paritive complements introduced by *tra cui*, *fra cui*.

 ~~~ sdparse
 Persone tra cui molti bambini